 San Francisco is home to many artisanal ice cream shops.
 Taking your family to Swensen’s Ice Cream Shop is one of the top kid-friendly things to do in San Francisco.
 Swensen’s has been a beloved treasure by locals since they first opened.

 If you are looking for things to do with kids in San Francisco be sure to stop by Swensen’s in the Russian Hill neighborhood.
 This ice cream shop is close to one of San Francisco most famous attractions, Lombard Street.
-We love taking our private electric tuk-tuk tours to Swensen’s before cursing down the crooked street.
+We love taking our private electric tuk-tuk tours to Swensen’s before cruising down the crooked street.

 Have Dinner At Straw